Dr Shahroz Khan

 Maritime Design Researcher

-My work is supervised by Professor Panagiotis Kaklis from the University of Strathclyde and co-supervised by Professor Fehmi Cirak from the University of Cambridge.
+My work was supervised by Professor Panagiotis Kaklis from the University of Strathclyde and co-supervised by Professor Fehmi Cirak from the University of Cambridge.

-I focus on developing intelligent digital design tools for the maritime industry.
-Currently, I am creating an AI-assisted design system, which will help designers and engineers to:
+I focused on developing intelligent digital design tools for the maritime industry.
+Currently, I am creating a Generative AI-assisted design system, ShipHullGAN, which helps designers and engineers to:

 Interested in a collaboration?
 Then

-Previously, I had the opportunity to work with renowned professionals in notable organisations.
+I also had the opportunity to work with renowned professionals in notable organisations.

 I worked with Professor Kosa Goucher-Lambert at the Co-Design Lab, University of California, Berkeley, on creating a mixed-initiative generative learning model that engages with designers during the training phase, resulting in an intelligent design and optimisation system.
 The opportunity to visit the Co-Design lab was made possible through the support of the Royal Society under the HINGE project.